thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 ### Minting Against Wallet Address List
 Users have a new option of minting NFTs against a list of wallet addresses by making use of the create_wallet_edition_combo.js script.
 This script should be run before the minting process.
 Please see the `Create Wallet Edition Combo` section on when and how to use this functionality.

-### Added metadata exclusions functionality
-Users have new metadata exclusion configuration options
-- Maximum Repeatability - Set the maximum number of times that a layer be generated per layer configuration set.
-This is not on a layer item level, but instead of a layer level.
-- Incompatible Traits - Set the combination of traits that may not be generated together to remove / enforce certain combinations.

-Please see the [Layer Configuration](./README.md#b-update-your-layer-configurations) section.

 ### Randomise generic metadata image URLs
 Uses can now generate generic metadata where each NFT contains a different / randomised image URL instead of a static image URL.
 Users manually upload their generic images and retrieve the IPFS URLs and then simply add them into the list for genericURLs.
 Please see the [Generic Metadata](./README.md#9-update-nfts-for-reveal---generic-image-until-purchased-then-only-reveal-nft) section.